 - Follow the manufacturer’s instructions and the vehicle owner’s manual to see how side airbags may impact safety seats.

-- Check the safety seat instructions, the vehicle owner's manual or visit a Car Seat Checkup event or fitting station.
+- Study the safety seat instructions or the vehicle owner's manual, or visit a Car Seat Checkup event or fitting station.

-- Safety seats should be tightly installed with either a safety belt or LATCH (Lower Anchors and Tethers for Children) to hold it in place.
+- Tightly install the safety seat with either a safety belt or LATCH (Lower Anchors and Tethers for Children) to hold it in place.

-- Harness straps should be positioned on the shoulders and chest, and flat against the child's body.
+- Position the harness straps on the shoulders and chest, and flat against the child's body.
 The harness straps should be snug so that you cannot pinch any slack in the straps at the child's shoulders.

 - For rear-facing car seats, use the harness straps through the slots that are at or below the shoulders.
 For forward-facing car seats, use the harness straps slots that are at or slightly above the shoulders.

-- The harness retainer clip should be at armpit level.
+- Position the harness retainer clip at armpit level.

 - Make sure that the safety seat does not move forward or side-to-side more than 1 inch.

 The National Child Passenger Safety Certification Training Program, administered by Safe Kids Worldwide, certifies child passenger safety (CPS) technicians and instructors.
 CPS technicians participate in a variety of activities and events where they assist parents and caregivers with the correct installation and placement of child restraint systems and seat belts.